Eolien55/Eolien55/README.md

 # I'm happy
 Hi, I am Eolien55

 I am in 10th grade, so it is very likely that I will answer several hours after

-I love maths and algorithms, but I don't know very much because I am just a 10th-grader, so I'd love if you could teach me a few things
+I love maths and algorithms, but I don't know much because I am just a 10th-grader, so I'd love if you could teach me a few things

 I started programming 3 years ago, and since, I've developped a few skills :
-- Backend development (python, for now)
+- Backend development (python, and node js)
 - Desktop applications development (python, c++ and java)
 - Automation (bash scripting and python)
-- A very primitive front-end development (HTML, basic CSS and primitive JS)
+- A very primitive front-end development (HTML, basic CSS and primitive front-end JS)

 And that's it !
 If you think I can help you in any manner, you better contact me via discord.
 Here's my id : Eolien55#7078